z-zang/lm-code-intro-to-html/README.md

 <h1>Tech Returners Surgery: Home</h1>
 ```

 💡 In some cases, there will only be one answer.
-For example, remember that a HTML document has a single `html` tag wrapping the whole document after the DOCTYPE.
+For example, remember that an HTML document has a single `html` tag wrapping the whole document after the DOCTYPE.

 💡 But in other cases, there might be multiple valid tags - in which case, choose whichever seems most appropriate.